patrickfuchs/buildH/docs/command_line_options.md

 *Sorry, this option is not implemented yet*.

 `-pi PICKLE` or `--pickle PICKLE`: Output pickle filename.
-The structure pickled is a dictonnary containing for each Order parameter, the value of each lipid and each frame as a matric
+The structure pickled is a dictonnary containing for each Order parameter, the value of each lipid and each frame as a matrix.

 (**optional flag**)